buddydev/mediapress/readme.txt

 We are here to help with everything you need with MediaPress.
-Please use BuddyDev community forum or premium forums for support(as you please, we support both free & paid members without any differentiation ).
+Please use BuddyDev community forum or premium forums for support(We support both free & paid members without any differentiation ).

 MediaPress is young, If there is a feature that you need, please let us know at our forums.
 We will be happy to have it if it is going to help the community.
 MediaPress is a community project and we welcome all contributions, be it with Ideas, technical or anything you deem fit.